Dave Grohl: Nirvana (1990–1994)

-In the later years of Nirvana, Grohl's songwriting contributions increased.
-In Grohl's initial months in Olympia, Cobain overheard him working on a song called "Color Pictures of a Marigold", and the two subsequently worked on it together.
-Grohl would later record the song for the Pocketwatch cassette.
-Grohl stated in a 2014 episode of Foo Fighters: Sonic Highways that Cobain reacted by kissing him upon first hearing a demo of "Alone + Easy Target" that Grohl had recently recorded.
+In the later years with Nirvana, Grohl's songwriting contributions to the band increased.
+In Grohl's initial months in Olympia, Washington, Cobain overheard him working on the song "Color Pictures of a Marigold", and the two subsequently worked on it together.
+Grohl later recorded the song for the Pocketwatch cassette.
+Grohl said in a 2014 episode of Foo Fighters: Sonic Highways that Cobain reacted by kissing him upon first hearing a demo of "Alone + Easy Target" that Grohl had recently recorded.

-During the sessions for In Utero, Nirvana decided to re-record "Color Pictures of a Marigold" and released this version as a B-side on the "Heart-Shaped Box" single, titled simply "Marigold".
-Grohl also contributed the main guitar riff for "Scentless Apprentice".
-Cobain admitted in a late 1993 MTV interview that he initially thought the riff was "kind of boneheaded", but was gratified at how the song developed (a process captured in part in a demo on the Nirvana box set With the Lights Out).
+During the sessions for In Utero, Nirvana rerecorded "Color Pictures of a Marigold" and released it as a B-side on the "Heart-Shaped Box" single, retitled "Marigold".
+Grohl also contributed the riff for "Scentless Apprentice".
+Cobain said in a 1993 interview with MTV that he initially thought the riff was "kind of boneheaded", but was gratified at how the song developed, a process captured in part in a demo on the Nirvana box set With the Lights Out.
 Cobain said that he was excited at the possibility of having Novoselic and Grohl contribute more to the band's songwriting.

-Prior to their 1994 European tour, the band scheduled session time at Robert Lang Studios in Seattle to work on demos.
+Prior to Nirvana's 1994 European tour, the band scheduled session time at Robert Lang Studios in Seattle to work on demos.
 For most of the three-day session, Cobain was absent, so Novoselic and Grohl worked on demos of their own songs.
-They completed several of Grohl's songs, including future Foo Fighters songs "Exhausted", "Big Me", "February Stars", and "Butterflies".
-Cobain arrived on the third day and the band recorded a demo of "You Know You're Right".
-It was Nirvana's final studio recording; on April 8, 1994, Cobain was found dead of a self-inflicted shotgun wound at his home.
-Two decades later, on April 10, 2014, Grohl was inducted into the Rock and Roll Hall of Fame as a member of Nirvana.
+They completed several of Grohl's songs, including the future Foo Fighters songs "Exhausted", "Big Me", "February Stars", and "Butterflies".
+Cobain arrived on the third day, and the band recorded a demo of "You Know You're Right".
+It was Nirvana's final studio recording before the suicide of Cobain on April 5, 1994.
+On April 10, 2014, Grohl was inducted into the Rock and Roll Hall of Fame as a member of Nirvana.